 *The economics of running a label like Dischord?

-*What the local D.C. music/punk scene was like prior to Dischord and how those participants reacted to the “new kids” taking over?
+*What the local D.C. music/punk scene was like prior to Dischord and how those participants reacted when the “new kids” took it over?

 *D.C. punks’ fights with other East Coast punk scenes – specifically New York?

 These things could have made the story a lot more human than it appears.
-With these elements missing you’re left with a very watchable, but dry and mild-mannered documentary that’s essentially a Wikipedia page on film, where facts take center stage over people and emotions.
+With these elements missing you’re left with a very watchable, but dry and mild-mannered documentary that’s essentially a Wikipedia page on film.

 In addition to the 103 minute film, there’s bonus interview footage and lo-fi live performances.